- 1/2 cup butter, softened

 - 1/2 cup chopped pecans

 - In a small bowl, combine topping ingredients; sprinkle half of topping over batter.
-Add remaining batter and topping.
+Dollop with remaining batter and sprinkle with topping.
 Bake at 325° for 40 minutes or until a knife inserted near the center comes out clean.
 Cool on a wire rack.
 Yield: 12-15 servings.

 Sweet White Wine